GoogleChrome/web.dev/src/site/content/en/blog/covid19/index.md

   other words, if a certain browser doesn't support native lazy-loading, the image should load as it normally does.
-* Check if your site has any A/B testing or personalization scripts that can be loaded more asynchronously or disabled.
+* Check if your site has any A/B testing or personalization scripts that can be loaded more asynchronously or non-critical functionality that can be disabled.
   A/B testing and personalization scripts usually can't be loaded *completely* asynchronously because they need to run before the page content loads, but there may be some opportunity to load parts of the scripts more asynchronously.
-See [Critical Rendering Path][crp] to understand the fundamental tradeoff between synchronous scripts (also known as render-blocking scripts) in general and page load time, and then decide whether you need to prioritize the A/B testing and personalization over page load time, or vice versa.
+See [Critical Rendering Path][crp] to understand the fundamental tradeoff between synchronous scripts (also known as render-blocking scripts) in general and page load time, and then decide whether you need to prioritize the render-blocking scripts over page load time, or vice versa.
 * Third-party code constitutes [around half of all requests](https://almanac.httparchive.org/en/2019/third-parties) for most websites.
 Consider